|Posted by Chris Dore on September 26, 2020 at 1:45 PM|

 So you liked what you saw in lesson 1 below?

 I have compiled a page with every Manic Tackle Project lockdown fly casting tutorial, and few of my own for your learning pleasure.
 I will add to this occasionally as I feel so sit back, pour a bevvie, keep your rod close and learn so...Read Full Post »

 |Posted by Chris Dore on April 19, 2020 at 11:35 PM|

 |Posted by Chris Dore on August 10, 2018 at 12:10 AM|

 Casting with Brendon.
 I dont usually go into a personal 90 minute session with a plan and even wing talks / group sessions depending on what they respond best to.
 We may cover a lot of ground or stick with one or two main focus points depending on how the student progresses.
 We usually begin with ...Read Full Post »

 |Posted by Chris Dore on July 7, 2018 at 8:55 AM|

 Recently I received a message from Rob asking if he can learn to spey cast and successfully swing flies with his everyday trout gear.

 Here’s a secret: that trout rod you have in your garage will allow you to spey cast.
-Spey refers to a style of casting, and this can be performed with any fly rod, single or two ha...Read Full Post »
+Spey refers to a style of casting, and this...Read Full Post »

 |Posted by Chris Dore on July 2, 2018 at 9:25 AM|